 - Oops!Something went wrong.Please try again later.

-The board of Comerica Incorporated (NYSE:CMA) has announced that it will pay a dividend of US$0.68 per share on the 1st of October.
-Based on this payment, the dividend yield on the company's stock will be 3.7%, which is an attractive boost to shareholder returns.
+Comerica Incorporated (NYSE:CMA) has announced that it will pay a dividend of US$0.68 per share on the 1st of April.
+This means the annual payment is 2.8% of the current stock price, which is above the average for the industry.

 Comerica's Payment Has Solid Earnings Coverage

-EPS is set to fall by 14.0% over the next 12 months.
-Assuming the dividend continues along recent trends, we believe the payout ratio could be 51%, which we are pretty comfortable with and we think is feasible on an earnings basis.
+EPS is set to fall by 26.0% over the next 12 months.
+If the dividend continues along the path it has been on recently, we estimate the payout ratio could be 52%, which is comfortable for the company to continue in the future.

 Comerica Has A Solid Track Record